reconverse/incidence2/README.md

 <img src="man/figures/README-genderfacet-1.png" style="display: block; margin: auto;" />

-It is also possible togroup by multiple variables specifying different facets and fills:
+It is also possible to group by multiple variables specifying different facets and fills:

 ``` r